mfg92/hugo-shortcode-gallery/README.md

 # hugo-shortcode-gallery

-This is a theme component for hugo.
+This is a theme component for Hugo.

 This component contains a shortcode to include a gallery in your .md files.